69 Love Songs: 69 Love Songs, A Field Guide

 LD Beghtol's explication of 69 Love Songs (ISBN 0-8264-1925-9) was released on December 15, 2006, by Continuum International Publishing Group as part of their 33 1/3 series of books on influential pop/rock albums.

 The book includes studio anecdotes, an extensive annotated lexicon of words and phrases culled from the album's lyrics, performance notes from the band, fans, and friends, full-album shows in New York, Boston, and London, rare and unpublished images by chickfactor editor/photographer Gail O'Hara, and other items such as a crossword puzzle created by TMF/Flare associate Jon DeRosa and a scathing list of academic cant words not otherwise used in Beghtol's book.

 Also featured is a candid interview with the songwriter, styled as a surrealist radio play, in which Stephin Merritt answers questions about his Chihuahua Irving Berlin Merritt, his sex life, studio practices, and other esoterica.

 Notable cover versions

-"The Book of Love" was covered by Peter Gabriel; this cover version was featured in Scrubs during the final episode, "My Finale", the 2004 movie Shall We Dance?, and the South Park episode "Tweek x Craig".
+"The Book of Love" was covered by Peter Gabriel; this cover version was featured in Scrubs during the season 8 final episode, "My Finale", the 2004 movie Shall We Dance?, and the South Park episode "Tweek x Craig".
 Taylor Hickinson covered the song as her character Raelle Collar in the Freeform series Motherland: Fort Salem.
+Ana Gasteyer recorded a version of the song for her 2014 CD I’m Hip.
+The Book of Love had also been covered by The Airborne Toxic Event.

-"Papa was a Rodeo" was covered by Kelly Hogan and the Pine Valley Cosmonauts on the 2000 Bloodshot Records album "Beneath the Country Underdog".
+"Papa Was a Rodeo" was covered by Kelly Hogan and the Pine Valley Cosmonauts on the 1999 Bloodshot Records album Beneath the Country Underdog.
+This song was also covered by Orville Peck, Molly Tuttle, and Golden Highway on the 2024 album Stampede.

 "My Only Friend" was covered by Deadsy and featured on the soundtrack for the 2005 film Winter Passing.

-"Long-Forgotten Fairytale" was covered by Avalon Emerson for DJ-Kicks.